Andrew George (politician): Life and career

-In Parliament
+First Stint at Parliament

 In the House of Commons, George led the Liberal Democrats' Parliamentary DEFRA and Environment team as LibDem Spokesman for agriculture.
 He rebelled against the Conservative/Liberal Democrat coalition government more than any other Liberal Democrat MP.

 George was made the Liberal Democrats' Fisheries Spokesman by Paddy Ashdown in 1997, a role he undertook until 2007.
 Under the new leadership of Charles Kennedy in 1999 he also became Disability spokesperson as part of the Department of Social Security team.
-Following the 2001 General Election he became Parliamentary Private Secretary to Kennedy.
+Following the 2001 General Election he became parliamentary private secretary to Kennedy.
 He became Rural Affairs and Food spokesperson in 2002, a role he held until 2005.
 He was International Development spokesperson from the 2005 general election until 2006.

 On 6 January 2006, George was one of the first members of the Liberal Democrat frontbench team to threaten to resign his post if Charles Kennedy had not stood down as leader by 9 January 2006.
 He was replaced on the front bench on 8 March by Kennedy's successor, Sir Menzies Campbell.

 George suffers from the autoimmune disease Ankylosing spondylitis and has campaigned for a TNF inhibitor drug treatment to be made available to all patients.
 He is a member of the National Ankylosing Spondylitis Society's experts panel.

 In the 2010 general election, George's majority was substantially reduced from 11,609 to 1,719 following boundary changes to his constituency.

 In 2011–2012, George was a leading figure of a LibDem rebellion against the Cameron–Clegg government's proposed Health and Social Care Bill 2011, describing it as "a missed opportunity to reform health and social care" and a violation of the coalition agreement.
 The rebellion saw dozens of LibDems voting against the bill alongside Labour.
 Despite this, the bill passed 314–260.

 During the so-called "Bonfire of the quangos" by the government, in 2013 George opposed plans to abolish the Agricultural Wages Board, the governmental body which had been responsible for regulating farm workers' wages, on the grounds that it could harm the pay and conditions of farmers.